 Kirknewton lies at the head of the River Glen, which is formed by the confluence of the wild valleys of the College Burn and Bowmont Water.
 Most of the latter stream lies on the northern side of the border and passes through the Scottish town of Kirk Yetholm, at the northern terminus of the long distance footpath called the Pennine Way.
 In days gone by Yetholm was associated with a family called the Faas, who were the principal Gypsy clan of the Border Country.
 (See also Jimmy Allen - the Gypsy Piper)

-TILL MEETS TWEED
+RIVER TILL MEETS RIVER TWEED

 The River Glen is a tributary of the River Till which in turn is the only English tributary of the Scottish River Tweed.
 The meeting of the waters of the Northumbrian Till and Scottish Tweed is commemorated by a delightful piece of local folklore;